Spirou42/metaPixel/README.md

 4. Frame with connectors

 ### Steel plate
-The central structure of the whole installation is a 700 x 700 x 0.5 mm sheet of steel.
+The central structure of the whole installation is a 700 x 700 x 0.5 mm sheet of black painted steel.
 Both, the display modules as well as the controller and the power supply are attached with magnets to both sides of the plate.

 ### Frame
 The steel plate is mounted to a wood frame with 20 ring magnets.